alburezg/grandparents/README.md

     ## Assuming stable population before 1950.

+    ## [1] "Guatemala"

+    ## Stable assumption was made for calculating pi on each year because no input data.
+    ## Assuming stable population before 1950.

 The model is for female populations along matrilineal lines, but following Caswel (2022), we can use Keyfitz factors to multiply kin and obtain male and female kin accordingly.
 This is a good-enough